Aidan-McNay/chimes-leds/docs/conclusions.rst

 While the system performed well during demonstration, there are two aspects for improvement the next time.
-For example, one of the face boards suffered from an internal short, which did not impact overall demonstration but it was necessary to be fixed for full deployment.
-Additionally, the start up of the CAN bus needs a manual short between the differential lines after powered on, which might due to the initial deadlock in CAN bus' PIO implementation, and would be addressed in a future revision.
+For example, one of the face boards suffered from an internal short, which did not impact overall demonstration but it is necessary to be fixed for full deployment.
+Additionally, the start up of the CAN bus needs a manual short between the differential lines ``CAN_H`` and ``CAN_L`` after powered on, which might due to the initial deadlock in CAN bus' PIO implementation, and needs to be addressed in a future revision.

 Looking forward, our system provides a foundation for future expansion like WiFi/Bluetooth enables remoting control interfaces, and also the distributed